COVID-19 and jury service

 At least every 12 months the Juries Commissioner must notify the Electoral Commissioner of the number of people that will be required for jury service in a jury district.
 The Electoral Commissioner then randomly selects people who are qualified and liable for jury service in that district and sends the roll to the Juries Commissioner.
 A person selected for the jury roll is not eligible to be selected again for at least 12 months (s 19).

 After receiving the jury roll from the Electoral Commissioner, the Juries Commissioner sends a questionnaire to either all the people, or the necessary number of people, on the jury roll (s 20).
 A person receiving a questionnaire has 14 days to fill it out and send it back unless the Juries Commissioner gives a longer time.
 If a person fails to send the questionnaire back then they remain liable for jury service.
 It is an offence to fail to answer a question or give false or misleading information, with a maximum penalty of 30 pu or three months imprisonment (s 68).
 The purpose of the questionnaire is for the Juries Commissioner to work out who is qualified and liable for jury service.

-From the lists of people liable for jury service, panels of people are chosen at random for each jury district and these people are sent a summons to attend jury service.
+From the lists of people liable for jury service, people are chosen at random for each jury district and these people are sent a summons to attend jury service.
 The summons must be served at least 10 days before the juror is to attend court (s 27).